June 07, 2024

 August 30, 2023

-View of the Park at Penn's Landing at dusk with the pavilion and café at its center. © Hargreaves Jones and KieranTimberlake
+View of the Penn's Landing Park at dusk with the pavilion and café at its center. © Hargreaves Jones and KieranTimberlake

-The new Park at Penn's Landing is scheduled to break ground on September 6.
+The new Penn's Landing Park is scheduled to break ground on September 6.
 The 11.5-acre park will reconnect Philadelphia to the Delaware River, guiding pedestrians from city sidewalks to a new public landscape, amenities, and attractions that bridges over I-95.

 KieranTimberlake's scope of work includes the architectural design of the central pavilion which will house and support park amenities, including a café, skate rentals and support for the adjacent ice rink/summer plaza, and office space for the Delaware River Waterfront Corporation (DRWC) park operations team.
 It is projected to be Philadelphia's first mass timber and zero carbon structure for public use.